 Sjogren’s syndrome is an autoimmune disease, in which the body’s immune system mistakenly attacks the secretory glands, such as the tear glands and salivary glands.
 The disease can appear either as primary Sjogren’s syndrome, which occurs without other autoimmune diseases, or secondary Sjogren’s syndrome, which occurs in people who already have another autoimmune disease like rheumatoid arthritis.

-Sjogren’s syndrome is rare and its symptoms can be confused with other conditions.
-For these reasons, it presents several challenges in diagnosis and treatment, and keeping good personal health records (PHRs) are important.
+Sjogren’s syndrome’s symptoms can be confused with other conditions and the disease presents several challenges in diagnosis and treatment.
+Keeping good personal health records (PHRs) is, therefore, important.
 Here’s what you need to know about PHRs, and how they can help serve as a ready reckoner when needed.

 Why do I need a PHR?